 Homework - Our Vision and belief

-While we believe that homework is important in helping the children secure their understanding of a concept, we do also acknowledge that you and your children have increasingly busy lives.
+While we believe that homework can be important in helping the children secure their understanding of a concept, we do also acknowledge that you and your children have increasingly busy lives.
 We understand the children are involved in activities and clubs during the evenings.
-Homework will be set, but it is not compulsory.
-Children will not be sanctioned for not completing it.
-Teachers will however keep records of children not returning homework for their own records and reports.

 In order for our school to operate effectively and to provide the best possible experiences and opportunities for your children, it is essential that the school and parents work together.
 We ask you to support us by familarising yourself with our school policies and by agreeing to follow them.
 If you have any questions or concerns please do speak to the office staff, make an appointment to meet with your child's teacher or the Head teacher or contact us.